This is for removal and replacement of a OE LCA BJ ONLY.

 Tip:I performed steps 1-3 and then left the PB to work overnight.

 Step 4: Remove steering stop (AKA: Front lower ball joint attachment) by hitting the sides of the LCA and top of the BJ with a hammer.
 Do NOT hit the steering stop.
-You could mar or bend it and it WILL be re-used.
-The steering stop will literally fall to the ground.
+It WILL be re-used.
+The steering stop should literally fall to the ground by hitting the LCA and if it doesn't see below.

 A; Cut the BJ boot so hot gases can escape.
 Install ball joint press and specialized ball joint adapter.